 To maintain in a neat and tidy condition the road reserve and right-of-way grass, planted berm and any swale areas which are immediately adjacent to the property boundary.
 For the purposes of this clause the grass and planted berm is the area between the boundary of the land and the sealed area of the road, right-of-way or pedestrian accessway.

-(v) In the event the property is suitable for and the Covenantor wishes to relocate a prefabricated built dwelling onto the land, the Covenantor will provide the Committee for its approval prior to relocation a management plan in respect of the relocation together with written consent of the owners of any adjoining land/or properties that the Covenantor may require access over for the purposes of the relocation.
+In the event the property is suitable for and the Covenantor wishes to relocate a prefabricated built dwelling onto the land, the Covenantor will provide the Committee for its approval prior to relocation a management plan in respect of the relocation together with written consent of the owners of any adjoining land/or properties that the Covenantor may require access over for the purposes of the relocation.
 Prior to the relocation of the dwelling, the Covenantor will pay to the Developer the sum of $5,000 by way of bond (“bond”).
 The bond will be held by the Developer until such time as the relocation is complete and any damage caused by the Covenantor or its assigns during relocation of the dwelling (if any) to any roading, footpaths, kerbs or any other structure or property has been rectified by the Covenantor to the Developer’s standard.
 If any damage has been caused under this clause the bond or such part of it as is necessary may be used to make good such damage.
 If the Covenantor is in default of its obligations to make good any damage under this clause the Developer may have recourse to use the bond to engage such contractors to do such work as may be necessary to remedy such breach.
 If the cost to remediate the damage exceeds the bond the Developer will have the right to reimbursement from the Covenantor and the Covenantor will make payment of the amount exceeding the bond upon receipt of an invoice from the Developer or Committee.

+Not to permit or cause any of the following within the Significant Natural Areas:

+Erect any fence or structure between lots;

+Cut or trim any trees, shrubs or vegetation; and

+Plant anything other than locally sourced native plants and trees.

 The covenants created by this Instrument will apply in perpetuity.